Winter festival in Kópavogur, Iceland, featuring music, lights, and a sparkling Christmas tree in the town square.

 After living legally in Iceland for six months, you will become part of the Icelandic Health Insurance system and not pay more than ISK 25,000 for healthcare in a month.
 Pregnancy check-ups and childbirth in Iceland are free of charge.

-Education in Iceland is affordable and very good.
-The schools are free (primary through high school), with optional afterschool programs for minimal cost.
+Education in Iceland is affordable and of high quality.
+The schools are free (from primary through high school), with optional afterschool programs available at a minimal cost.
 Subsidized daycare is available for all children from the age of two to support both parents working.
-University education is reasonably priced and depends on the school and where the student is from.
+University education is reasonably priced, depending on the school and the student's location.